LeonardoSSB/LeonardoSSB/README.md

 - 👋 Hi, I’m Leonardo S. Bomfim
 - 👀 I’m interested in ...
-Become a frontend developer
+Become a front-end developer
 - 🌱 I’m currently learning ...
 HTML5, CSS3 and Javascript
 - 💞️ I’m looking to collaborate on ... ontribute to the community